 Are the fall and spring professional development workshops different?

 Yes.
 Each workshop will focus on the artists and materials featured in the semester.
 Teachers who do not attend both required professional development workshops will forfeit participation in the program.
-Please note that the Musical Explorers professional development workshops will be hosted virtually in the 2020–2021 school year.
+Please note that the Musical Explorers professional development workshops will be hosted in person in the 2022–2023 school year.

 Where are the Musical Explorers professional development workshops held?

 Musical Explorers professional development workshops take place in Carnegie Hall’s Resnick Education Wing.

 When will I receive my Musical Explorers materials?